 Things To Do in San Gimignano

-1. Self-Guided Walk of the Historic Town
+1. Self-Guided Walking Tour of the Historic Town

 There’s no shortage of things to do in San Gimignano.
 The city is laid out north to south with parking lots at either end, so no matter which one you start from, everything is an easy walk.
 Along the way from either direction there are plenty of shops, some with creations by local artisans, coffee shops and gelaterias, wine shops, small cafes and fine restaurants.